qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * The :guilabel:`CRS Coordinate Reference System` tab enables you to choose the CRS for this project, and to enable on-the-fly re-projection of raster and vector layers when displaying layers from a different CRS.
-* With the third :guilabel:`Identifiable layers` tab you set (or disable) which layers will respond to the identify tool.
+* With the third :guilabel:`Identify layers` tab you set (or disable) which layers will respond to the identify tool.
 (See the Map tools paragraph from the :ref:`gui_options` section to enable identifying of multiple layers.)
+* The tab :guilabel:`Default Styles` lets you control how new layers will be drawn when they do not have an existing .qml style defined.
+You can also set the default transparency level for new layers and whether symbols should have random colours assigned to them.
 * The tab :guilabel:`OWS Server` allows to define information about the QGIS mapserver Service Capabilities, the Extent and the CRS Restrictions as well as the WFS Capabilities.
-Activating the |checkbox| :guilabel:`Add WKT geometry to feature info response` will allow to query the WMS layers.
+Activating the |checkbox| :guilabel:`Add WKT geometry to feature info
+  response` will allow to query the WMS layers.
+* The tab :guilabel:`Macros` to create a Python module, saved into a project.qgs file to be loaded and have specific functions run on the following project events: openProject(),
+  saveProject() and closeProject().

 .. _gui_options: